lynnhubbz/Astrocosmos/README.md

 ---

+# How You Can Interact With It

-# License
+## License

-Astrocosmos uses a dual-license model to distinguish between technical assests and creative contents.
+Astrocosmos uses a dual-license model to distinguish between technical assets and creative contents.
 This ensures open development while protecting narrative integrity.

 Astrocosmos is licensed under:
 - ✨ [MIT License & Summary](./LICENSE.md#⚛️-technical-assets) for all **technical assets** within the Astrocosmos project.